johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Implementing a Javascript module
 ### Adding custom alerts in our Javascript module
 ### Using our Javascript module on the "Book Now" button
+### What is CSS, and how does it work?
+- Remember: Order matters.
+Later overrides former.

 ## Section: Converting our HTML to Go Templates, and Creating Handlers